Study nursing at JCC

 Program outcomes

-- Graduate performance on the NCLEX-RN examination will be equal to or exceed state and national mean for first time writers.
+- Graduate performance on the NCLEX-RN examination will be at a rate equal to or exceeding 80% for first-time test takers.

-- 75 percent or greater of the respondents to the JCC Nursing Graduate Surveys express satisfaction with the program.
+- 75% or greater of the respondents to the JCC Nursing Graduate Surveys express satisfaction with the program.

-- 75 percent or greater of the respondents to the JCC Nursing Employer Surveys express satisfaction with the program.
+- 75% or greater of the respondents to the JCC Nursing Employer Surveys express satisfaction with the program.

-- 70 percent or greater of students enrolled in the JCC Nursing Program complete the program with an Associate's Degree in Applied Science Nursing (measured by one and one-half times the program length).
+- 55% or greater of students enrolled in the JCC Nursing Program will have on-time completion of the program with an Associate's Degree in Applied Science Nursing (4 semesters).

 - 75% or greater of the respondents to the JCC Nursing Graduate Survey are employed 6 months after graduation.